diydrones/PXF/README.md

 this Project will alow the porting of ArduPilot to Linux, allowing us to add a multitude of other features to the Autopilot.

-The actual Autopilot code will still be in the ArduPilot repo.
+The actual Autopilot code will still be in the ArduPilot repo.<a href="https://github.com/diydrones/ardupilot" title="https://github.com/diydrones/ardupilot" target="https://github.com/diydrones/ardupilot"> http://github.com/diydrones/PXF</a>

 This Repo will house the Hardware Schematics, Datasheets, and software specific to the PXF project.